A variety of mindfulness courses, workshops and retreats are offered.

-These 2 hour workshops are primarily experiential and provide an introduction to a variety of mindfulness meditation practices, including the body scan, short sitting practices and mindful movement.
-They are ideal for individuals who are curious about mindfulness and would like a taste of the 8-week MBSR course.
+These taster sessions are an experiential introduction to a variety of mindfulness meditation practices.
+They are ideal for individuals or groups who are curious about mindfulness and would like a taste of what is involved in mindfulness courses.

 Mindfulness Practice Days

 The mindfulness practice days are for individuals who have completed an 8-week mindfulness course.
 It takes place in silence which affords an opportunity to deepen your meditation practice.
 They are offered on Sundays (10.30 – 2.30 pm) at Clonlea Yoga Studio in Blackrock on Sunday from 10.30 a.m. to 3pm.

 What is included: guided practices, tea & coffee, use of yoga mats

 What to bring: Lunch to share.
 Please bring your own meditation cushion, blanket and yoga mat if desired.